Cuntz-Krieger algebras and one-sided conjugacy of shifts of finite type and their groupoids: Introduction

 \section{Introduction}

-In~\cite{CK80}, J.~Cuntz and W.~Krieger initiated was has turned out to be a very fascinating study of the symbiotic relationship between operator algebras and symbolic dynamics.
-Given a finite square matrix $A$ with entries in $\{0,1\}$ and with no zero rows or zero columns, they constructed a $C^*$-algebra $\OO_A$ (which is now called the \emph{Cuntz--Krieger algebra} of $A$) generated by partial isometries subject to some conditions determined by $A$.
-Under a certain condition (I) (this is later generalized to condition (L) of graphs), J.~Cuntz and W.~Krieger showed that the $C^*$-algebra is universal with respect to these conditions.
-The $C^*$-algebra $\OO_A$ also comes equipped with a distinguished abelian $C^*$-subalgebra $\D_A$ and an action of the circle group $\T\curvearrowright \OO_A$ called the gauge action.
+In~\cite{CK80}, J.~Cuntz and W.~Krieger initiated what has turned out to be a very fascinating study of the symbiotic relationship between operator algebras and symbolic dynamics.
+Given a finite square $\{0,1\}$-matrix $A$ with no zero rows or zero columns, they construct a $C^*$-algebra $\OO_A$ which is now called the \emph{Cuntz--Krieger algebra} of $A$ with a distinguished abelian $C^*$-subalgebra $\D_A$ called the \emph{diagonal} subalgebra.
+Under a certain condition (I) (this is later generalized to condition (L) of graphs), $\OO_A$ is a universal $C^*$-algebra and there is an action of the circle group $\T\curvearrowright \OO_A$ called the \emph{gauge action}.

-The matrix $A$ also determines both a two-sided and a one-sided shift space of finite type (see, e.g.,~\cite{Kitchens},~\cite{LM}) denoted $(\X_A,\sigma_A)$ and $(\bar{\X}_A,\bar{\sigma}_A)$, respectively.
-In fact, any one-sided (two-sided) shift of finite type is conjugate to $(\X_A,\sigma_A)$ ($(\bar{\X}_A,\bar{\sigma}_A)$) for some finite square $\{0,1\}$-matrix $A$ with no zero rows or zero columns.
+The matrix $A$ also determines both a one-sided and a two-sided shift space of finite type (see, e.g.,~\cite{Kitchens},~\cite{LM}) denoted $(\X_A,\sigma_A)$ and $(\bar{\X}_A,\bar{\sigma}_A)$, respectively.
+In fact, any one-sided (resp., two-sided) shift of finite type is conjugate to $(\X_A,\sigma_A)$ (resp., $(\bar{\X}_A,\bar{\sigma}_A)$) for some finite square $\{0,1\}$-matrix $A$ with no zero rows or zero columns.
 The spectrum of the above mentioned abelian $C^*$-subalgebra $\D_A$ is homeomorphic to $\X_A$ in a natural way.

+In~\cite[Proposition 2.17]{CK80}, J.~Cuntz and W.~Krieger proved that the data consisting of the $C^*$-algebra $\OO_A$, the diagonal $\D_A$, the gauge action and the restriction to the diagonal of a certain completely positive map $\phi_A\colon \OO_A\LRA \OO_A$ is an invariant of the one-sided conjugacy class of $\X_A$ provided $A$ satisfies condition (I).